mouse-reeve/twitter-bot/README.md

 Boilerplate for creating simple, non-interactive twitter bots that post periodically.

+This is intended for coders familiar with Python and bash.

 ## Instructions

 To make a bot, copy this repo and run `start.sh` to create